rtcweb-wg/mdns-ice-candidates/draft-ietf-mmusic-mdns-ice-candidates.md

 resolution internally and will not disclose the actual IP addresses to the application.

-While mDNS names are only valid within a local network, the same is true for private IP addresses, and therefore this does not limit the effectiveness of this technique.
+While mDNS names are usually only valid within a local network, the same is true for private IP addresses, and therefore this does not limit the effectiveness of this technique.